-Culture journalist Jeanette Fundin did an article about me a week ago in Östersunds Posten and it got published today.
-I’ve translated it as well as I can so you can read it here:
+Culture journalist Jeanette Fundin did an article about me a week ago in Östersunds-Posten and it got published today.
+I translated it as well as I could so you can read it here:

 Composer and pianist Tomas Grut from Östersund will release a new album next year.
 His fifth.